magespecialist/lts2/README.md

 ## Getting started

-Just copy in your Magento root and turn on for "System > Cache Management" ;)
+Just copy in your Magento root and turn on "System > Cache Management" ;)

 ## Configuring the cache